Skip to content

 4.16 Candidature withdrawal

-4.17 Variation to agreement
+4.17 Variations to agreements

-• Applications for leave
+• applications for leave

-• Request for extensions
+• request for extensions

-• Changes to study load
+• changes to study load

-• Other changes to program status/schedule
+• other changes to program status/schedule.

 4.18 Conferral of Award

-4.19 Student grievance
+4.19 Student Grievances

 5 References